wbolster/sanest/README.rst

   * sanest.dict.readonly()
   * what about mixing?

-* way to ‘infect’ an existing nested structure (which must not be used afterwards anymore) without making full copies.

-  * requires recursively applying transformations

-* alternative implementation idea: act as a wrapper around a plain data structure:

-  * do not convert into sanest.dict/list upon assignment
-  * create new wrappers on the fly, when retrieving.
-  * would influence identity checks. cached weakrefs?
 * __eq__() shortcut can compare ._data identity first

-  * as_dict() may optionally not return a copy (performance)
+* identity checks fail when repeatedly getting the same container because of the wrapping. keep cached WeakValuesDict for any wrapped structures handed out?